Starter Homes - Q&A

 How much will Starter Homes cost?

-Starter Homes will be sold at 80% of the market value of the home.
+Starter homes will be sold at a minimum 20% discount on the market value of the home.

 The discounted price should be no more than £250,000 outside London and £450,000 in London.